Skip to content

 Challengeable by: Auditor

-Career-path simulation plus next-role suggestion plus skills-gap detection Which next-role suggestions and required-skills-gap simulations are generated for the employee career path?
+Simulate the career path, next role and skills gap Which next-role suggestions and required-skills-gap simulations are generated for the employee's career path?
 AI Agent Employee

 Decision Record